vvaltchev/tilck/README.md

 read the current parameters of machine's batteries (when implemented via ACPI control methods).

+##### Comments about physical hardware
+The operating system has been regularly tested on physical hardware from its inception by booting it with an USB stick (see the notes below).
+Test machines include actual i686 machines, older x86_64 machines with BIOS-only firmware, newer x86_64 machines with UEFI+CSM and finally super-recent pure-UEFI machines.
+For a long time, Tilck's development strictly complied with the following rule: *if you cannot test it on real hardware, do not implement it in Tilck*.
+Only recently, that rule has been relaxed a little in order to play with SB16.
+It is possible that, in the future, there might be a few other drivers that would be tested only on virtual machines: their development is justified by the educational value it will bring to the operating system and the infrastructure built for them will be reused for other drivers of the same kind. **But** that will *never* become a common practice.
+Tilck is designed to work on real hardware, where any kind of weird things happen.
+Being reliable there is *critical* for Tilck's success.

 #### File systems
 Tilck has a simple but full-featured (both soft and hard links, file holes, memory mapping, etc.) **ramfs** implementation, a minimalistic **devfs** implementation,